ernijsansons/mustbeviral/README.md

 # Must Be Viral - AI-Powered Content Creation Platform

-Must Be Viral is a full-stack application with Cloudflare Workers backend that connects content creators with influencers through AI-powered matching.
+Must Be Viral is a full-stack application that connects content creators with influencers through AI-powered matching.
+Features responsive navigation, social authentication, and a comprehensive marketplace.

 ## Architecture

-- **Frontend**: Next.js 15 with TypeScript, Tailwind CSS
+- **Frontend**: React + TypeScript with Vite and Wouter routing
-- **Backend**: Cloudflare Workers with D1 Database, KV Cache, R2 Storage
+- **Backend**: Express.js server with PostgreSQL database
-- **Authentication**: JWT tokens with bcrypt password hashing
+- **Authentication**: JWT tokens with OAuth 2.0 (Google, Twitter) and secure session management
-- **Database**: Cloudflare D1 (SQLite-based)
+- **Database**: PostgreSQL with Drizzle ORM
-- **Cache**: Cloudflare KV for session management and trends
+- **Navigation**: Responsive design with mobile bottom navigation
-- **Storage**: Cloudflare R2 for asset uploads
+- **Testing**: Jest for unit tests, Playwright for E2E testing

 ## Getting Started